Umuzi-org/Tilde/k8s-deploy/rabbitmq/rabbitmq.md

 # Setting up and accessing rabbit mq

-We followed intructions to set up rabbit MQ from here.
+We followed instructions to set up rabbit MQ from here.
 Started from this repo:

 ```
 git clone https://github.com/GoogleCloudPlatform/click-to-deploy.git googleCloudPlatformClickToDeploy
-git checkpt d367a22a0daa93082c14e7f9c63b45960375ddcc
+git checkout d367a22a0daa93082c14e7f9c63b45960375ddcc
 ```

 This happens once in order to define the Application type.